contrastsecurity/developer.contrastsecurity.com/docs/getting-started/how-it-works/how-it-doesnt-work.md

+---
-# How it DOESN'T work
+title: How It DOESN'T Work
+---

 As people compare DevSec with other technologies, we commonly explain what the technology isn't...